Page 4 - Homepage

 With an interest age of 12+ and a word count of 400–600, these gruesome quick reads are perfect to inject fresh, new titles into your resources for struggling teenage readers.
 Each 32-page title has eye-catching illustrations by talented illustrators Abby Ryder and Szabolcs Pal, helping to keep the attention of the reader.

-Here’s a sneaky peek at the t
+Here’s a sneaky peek at the titles -

 Posted on: Nov 23, 2016